yannbolliger/rust-stainless-thesis-report/rust_type_classes_report.md

 symbol in the map.

-Instance resolution takes a triple of class identifier, receiver type and additional types as wells as the current class context to resolve the instance a method is called on.
+Instance resolution takes a triple of class identifier, receiver type and additional types as wells as the current class context to resolve the needed receiver instance.
 For example, inside a type class, the `this` instance is accessible, inside classes with evidence parameters, the evidence instances are available and the ground case objects are always in scope.
-As a last resort, instance resolution recursively checks whether it can create a new instance of a class with evidence parameters if arguments for all parameters are available.
+As a last resort, instance resolution recursively checks whether it can create a new instance of a class with by providing it the required evidence arguments.
 This happens for example, if an external function in Listing \ref{code2} called `equals` on a list of `i32`.
 That would get translated to `ListasEquals[i32](i32asEquals).equals`.

 ### Caveats \label{caveats}